 Homestake Mining Company reportedly drilled three diamond drill holes on the property.
 The first hole pierced underground workings while the second hole intersected 3.0 meters grading 9.60 g/t gold.
 The third hole intersected 0.4 meters grading 14.40 g/t gold and 0.4 meters further downhole, an additional 0.3 meters grading 17.82 g/t gold.

-A 2% NSR is payable to NER on production from some claims on this property.
+A 2% NSR is payable to NER and a 1% NSR is payable to Sandstorm on production from the property.

 iv.
 East Walker